 Genuine Innovations are inflator specialists so it’s perhaps no surprise the AirChuck head is the nicest we’ve used.
 Like a lot of the best stuff, it’s a super-simple design.
 Screw the included 16 or 20g cartridge onto the head and then back it off to open it.
 The clever bit is that you then just push the spring-loaded head onto the valve which releases the air into the tire.
 Pull it off and the cartridge shuts again, making it super easy to regulate the fill if you’re blowing up a smaller-volume gravel or road tire or working with frozen fingers in winter.
 The fact you get two canisters included means it’s not as expensive as it looks at first glance either, and the build quality is properly bombproof, making this the head we always pack if we’re not taking an integrated pump set up.

-Best mountain bike pumps: what to know before you buy
+Best mountain bike pumps: what you need to know before you buy

 The bigger the tires you run, the more air you need your pump to move.
 Bigger shafts like Blackburn’s Mammoth are more likely to stick if they get dirty though, and high-volume pumps are hard work once you get to higher pressures.
 That means something in the middle like Crank Brothers Klic HV is the best bet for use across both road bikes and mountain bikes.

 Gauges are a common upgrade option to get you to spend a bit more, but their usefulness depends on two things: How well you can judge tire pressure with just a squeeze and how accurate the gauge is.
-Obviously, we don’t know how good your grip calibration is, but we can tell you that mini-pump dial gauges are very approximate, inline gauges only slightly better, leaving digital displays the best option but even they can be irritatingly inaccurate.
+Obviously, we don’t know how accurate your hand grip tire pressure calibration is [aka, how good you are squeezing a tire to feel if you have enough pressure – Ed.], but we can tell you that mini-pump dial gauges are very approximate, inline gauges only slightly better, leaving digital displays the best option but even they can be irritatingly inaccurate.